isometry/alfred-ssh/README.md

-# ssh workflow by isometry
+# ssh workflow for Alfred

 A workflow for [Alfred](http://www.alfredapp.com/) Powerpack users to rapidly open Secure SHell (ssh) sessions with smart hostname autocompletion based on the contents of `~/.ssh/known_hosts`, `~/.ssh/config`, `/etc/hosts` and (optionally) Bonjour.